SyedHamzah/recipes-app/README.md

 Below factors make the data schema lean towards noSQL (as per the requirements)
 1. Ability to free text search within instructions
 2. ingredients - There is a choice to model ingredient as a separate entity and compose it in Recipe, if we are want to normalize data model.
 However, this complicates API usage, where the user will have to store/retrieve ingredients first and then use the Ids to define relations.
 It would be okay to have some level of data duplication and rather keep ingredients are a list of string within recipe.
-3. Lack of transactional nature of data - purely an assumption.
+3. Lack of transactional nature of data - as assumption made from current requirements.
 ### Data Model
 I have defined a single data model -